faye/websocket-extensions-node/README.md

 above, transform it in any way it needs, then return it via the callback.
 If there is an error processing the message, this method should yield an error as the first argument.

+Note that both `processIncomingMessage()` and `processOutgoingMessage()` can perform their logic asynchronously, are allowed to process multiple messages concurrently, and are not required to complete working on messages in the same order the messages arrive. `websocket-extensions` will reorder messages as your extension emits them and will make sure every extension is given messages in the order they arrive from the driver.
+This allows extensions to maintain state that depends on the messages' wire order, for example keeping a DEFLATE compression context between messages.

 ```js
 session.close()